scollier/SATraining/configKubernetes.md

 ## Create a service to make the pod discoverable ##

 Now that the pod is known to be running we need a way to find it.
-Pods in kubernetes may launch on any minion and get an IP addresses from flannel.
+Pods in kubernetes may launch on any node and get an IP addresses from flannel.
 So finding them is obviously not easy.
-You don't want people to have to look up what minion the web server is on before they can find your web page!
+You don't want people to have to look up what node the web server is on before they can find your web page!
 Kubernetes solves this with a "service"  By default kubernetes will create an internal IP address for the service (from the portal_net range) which pods can use to find the service.
 But we want the web server to be available outside the cluster.
 So we need to tell kubernetes how traffic will arrive into the cluster destined for this webserver.
 To do so we define a list of "publicIPs".
-These need to be actual IP addresses assigned to actual minions.
+These need to be actual IP addresses assigned to actual nodes.
 In configurations like AWS or OpenStack where machines have both a public IP assigned somewhere "in the cloud" and the private IP assigned to the node, you must use the private IP.
-This IP must be assigned to a minion and be visable on the minion via "ip addr."
+This IP must be assigned to a node and be visable on the node via "ip addr."
 This is a list, you may list multiple nodes public IP.

 * Create a service on the master by creating a `service.json` file

-**NOTE:** You must use an actual IP address for the `publicIPs` value or the service will not run correctly on the minions
+**NOTE:** You must use an actual IP address for the `publicIPs` value or the service will not run correctly on the nodes

 ```json
 {